nus-cs2103-AY2425S1/ip/docs/README.md

 ### Quick Start

 1. Ensure you have Java `17` or above installed on your Computer.
-2. Download the latest `.jar` file from here.
+2. Download the latest `.jar` file from [here](https://github.com/JumpyJay/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the home folder for your Milo bot.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar milo.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar Milo.jar` command to run the application.
 A GUI similar to the below should appear in a few seconds.

 ![image](https://github.com/user-attachments/assets/ee27ac5d-b282-4e00-a03e-c924a3edaae9)